-JEFFERSON CITY (AP) — Gov. Jay Nixon vetoed legislation Friday that could have required voters to show photo identification and created a no-excuses-needed period in which Missouri residents could have cast ballots before Election Day.
+JEFFERSON CITY, Mo.
+(AP) - Gov. Jay Nixon vetoed legislation Friday that could have required voters to show photo identification and created a no-excuses-needed period in which Missouri residents could have cast ballots before Election Day.

-Nixon said he spiked the bill because it could have made it harder for seniors and the disabled to vote.
-He said those groups are less likely to have a driver’s license or other government-issued photo ID card.
+Nixon said he spiked the bill because it could have made it harder to vote for seniors and the disabled, whom he said are less likely to have a driver's license or other government-issued photo ID card.

 "It is unacceptable to impede or discourage citizens from voting who have lawfully cast ballots their entire adult lives," Nixon, a Democrat, said in a veto message to the Republican-led Legislature.